rossjrw/tars/README.md

 required to run:
 `sudo apt-get install build-essential libssl-dev libffi-dev python-dev`

-TARS requires at least Python 3.7.
+TARS requires at least Python 3.5.2.

-In order to interface with Wikidot, TARS requires a Wikidot API key.
-Store your Wikidot API key in `wikidot.secret.txt` in the base directory.
+TARS requires a set of API keys to function correctly.
+These should be stored in `keys.secret.txt`.
+More details can be found in `helpers/api.py`.

-In order to perform mismatch searches, TARS requires a Google Custom Search Engine ID and authorisation ID.
-Store these in `cse.secret.txt` and `google.secret.txt` respectively.
+TARS will use the nick provided in `bot.conf` and NickServ password as defined by the key `irc_password` in `keys.secret.txt`.

 ## Adding commands